Bi-Coloured-Python-Rock-Snake/pgbackend/mixed-io.md

 bridge between the sync and async code.
 And gevent monkeypatches the standard library, which is no good.

 Sqlalchemy is close in terms of the implementation.
-It also uses greenlet to bridge sync code to the async one, which lets it reuse the same codebase for its async API.
-However, it remains an implementation detail, it is not visible outside.
+It also uses greenlet as a bridge from sync to async, which lets it reuse the same codebase for its async API.
+However, it remains an implementation detail in sqlalchemy, it is not visible outside.
 Sqlalchemy provides an asynchronous API, in addition to its synchronous one, just like any other async library would.
-This differs from the "mixed i/o" approach, where I can consume the same django API, only with the async I/O this time.
+This differs from the "mixed i/o" approach, where I can consume the same django API, only in a non-blocking way.